CompNet/CommonTools/README.md

 -----------------------------------------------------------------------

 ## Description
-TBC
+This Eclipse project contains Java classes implementing general features, which are likely to be useful in other applications.

 ## Use
-This source code is meant to be used as utility in larger projects.
+This source code is meant to be used as utility in larger Java projects, by simply including the appropriate packages.

 ## Dependencies